fruitsamples/AdvancedTableViewCells/ReadMe.txt

 Demonstrates several different ways to handle complex UITableViewCells.

-IndividualSubviewsBasedApplicaionCell is a cell designed in Interface Builder to display the contents of a cell using individual subviews (image views, labels, etc.)
+IndividualSubviewsBasedApplicationCell is a cell designed in Interface Builder to display the contents of a cell using individual subviews (image views, labels, etc.)

 CompositeSubviewBasedApplicationCell is a cell that uses a custom view to draw all of the components of the cell.